Welcome to the

 6.

-After collecting sorus material (1) of the respective species, we induce the release of billions of microscopic kelp spores (2) which settle onto twine wrapped around PVC spools in the hatchery.
+After collecting sorus material (1) of the three local kelp species, the release of billions of microscopic kelp spores were induced in the hatchery which then settle onto thin twine wrapped around PVC spools.

 As soon as the kelps reach market size (5), they are harvested and tested for food safety after which they can be sold as raw product or processed into multiple other kelp products.
 This process is sustainable and may open doors for entry into kelp farming, boosting SA’s economy and job creation potential (6).